-Silver Mines Limited (ASX: SVL) ("Silver Mines" or "the Company") is pleased to announce the results of recent detailed soil sampling, rock sampling and mapping northwest of the Bowdens Silver Deposit.
-The Company initially targeted this area due to the interpretation of a structural corridor identified in 2016 detailed aeromagnetic survey that extends from the historic Bara Silver Mine in the south to north of the historic Botobolar Molybdenum Mine.
+During the quarter the Company announced the results of recent detailed soil sampling, rock sampling, and mapping northwest of the Bowdens Silver Deposit.
+Initial targeting in this area was due to the interpretation of a structural corridor identified in the 2016 detailed aeromagnetic survey that extends from the historic Bara Silver Mine in the south to north of the historic Botobolar Molybdenum Mine.
 The Company has named this area the Barabolar Project and it incorporates several prospects and mineral occurrences including the Bara, Botobolar, Kia Ora, and Stony's areas.